Women as imams: Women-only congregations

 Schools differ on whether a woman may be imam (leader) of a jama'ah (congregational) prayer if the congregation consists of women alone.
 Three of the four Sunni madhhabs—Shafi'is, Hanafis, and Hanbalis—allow this, although Hanafis consider it to be makrooh, a disliked act.
 (The fourth division, Malikis, do not permit women to lead women in prayer.)
 Where it is allowed, the woman stands among the congregation in the front row, instead of alone in front of the congregation.
 In 2000, six maraji among Iran's Shia leadership declared that they too allowed women to lead a woman-only congregation, reversing a previous ban in that country.

 An unusual feature of Islam in China is the existence of nüsi, mosques solely for women.
 The imams and all the congregants are women and men are not allowed into the buildings.
 A handful of women have been trained as imams in order to serve these mosques.
 However, in at least some communities where these mosques operated, women were not allowed in the men's mosques.
 In recent years, efforts have been made to establish similar mosques in India and Iran.

 Mixed-gender congregations

-On the basis of the following interpretation of the Qur'an, Ibn al-Arabi, a Sufi scholar, declares female prayer leadership to be absolutely permissible.
+On the basis of the following interpretation of the Qur'an, Ibn al-Arabi, a Sufi scholar, said female prayer leadership is absolutely permissible.

-"There are those who unconditionally permit women to lead men [in prayer], which is my opinion as well.
-There are those who completely forbid her from such leadership and there are those who permit her to lead women, but not men.
-The reasoning (behind the unconditional permission) is that the Messenger of God (peace be upon him) testified that some women attained perfection just as he testified regarding some men - even though the later were more than the former.
-This perfection is in reference to prophecy, and prophecy is leadership (imama), thus a women's leadership (in prayer) is sound.
-The default state is that her leadership is permissible, and one should not listen to those who prohibit it without proof, for there is no text to support their claim, and any evidence they bring forth [is not female specific, and] could include them in the prohibition as well, thereby neutralizing the evidence in this regard, and maintaining the default state of her leadership's permissibility" - Abu 'Abd Allah Muhammad b.
-'Ali b.
-Muhammad Ibn al-' Arabi, Al-Futuhat Al Makiyya.

 Within the household, if no qualified man is present, is the one exception for women to lead men in prayers.
 Modern Islamic scholars such as Dr. Yusuf Al-Qaradawi, based on the Umm Waraqah hadith mentioned above, consider it permissible for a knowledgeable woman to lead mixed prayers within her own household, as he considers this to largely obviate the danger of the men being aroused by her presence.